swift502/Krteq/README.md

 - Gateron 2u Low-Profile Plate-Mounted Stabilizer
 - Rubber feet

-## Build

-Most of the PCB is meant to come pre-assembled from a PCB manufacturer.
-In that case, the only thing left to solder is the MCU.
-I recommend using a socket header for easy Pico replacement, but it can obviously be soldered directly as well.

-Once the MCU is soldered, connect the cable.
-Screw the cable's panel end to the inside wall of the case, then connect the other end to the Pico.
-The cable is necessary to rotate the USB port orientation, but also to protect Pico's onboard USB port from snapping, which can happen if it's stressed over time.

-Finally, slide the top case over the whole assembly, place the switches and keycaps, and you're done!

 ## PCB

 Fabrication files in [production/pcb](production/pcb) are provided in several manufacturing formats.
 Additional formats can easily be exported from the Kicad 9 project if needed.
 All the parts are SMD.
 The PCB was meant to be ordered already assembled for an easier (although more expensive) build process.